Vildbjerg railway station

 Vildbjerg station is a railway station serving the railway town of Vildbjerg in Jutland, Denmark.

 Vildbjerg station is located on the Vejle-Holstebro railway line.
 The station was opened in 1904 with the opening of the Herning-Holstebro section of the Vejle-Holstebro Line.
-It offers direct InterCityLyn services to Copenhagen and Struer operated by the railway company DSB as well as regional train services to Fredericia, Aarhus and Struer operated by Arriva.
+It offers direct InterCityLyn services to Copenhagen and Struer operated by the national railway company DSB as well as regional train services to Fredericia, Aarhus and Struer operated by the private public transport operating company GoCollective.